devlooped/SponsorLink/readme.md

 The reference implementation .NET global tool, `dotnet-sponsor`, provides generic manifest discovery and sync capabilities, but the actual check from within a library or tool is left to the author.

+> [!NOTE]
+> For now, the tool works only with GitHub sponsors as a funding platform.

 Since the sponsor manifest is a standard JWT token, it can be verified by any JWT library in any language and at any point in the library/tool usage (at installation